+2 02 337 789 71

 Sunrise Hot-Air Balloon ride over the ancient wonders of Luxor

-Come and enjoy the splendors of the ancient historical sights of Luxor from the air.
-See this spectacular landscape from the unique viewpoint that only hot air ballooning can provide.
-Glide majestically over the temples and burial grounds of the Pharaohs and allow history to come to life before your eyes.
+Come and enjoy the splendours of the ancient sights of Luxor from the air.
+Experience spectacular landscape from the unique viewpoint that only hot air ballooning can provide.

-Early morning visit to the Temples of Abu Simbel this 13th century-BC Temple of Abu Simbel is dedicated to Pharaoh Ramses II.
-The second temple, Hathor, was built to honor his Queen, Nefertari. we will take care of your transfer back to Aswan to join your cruise.
+Early morning visit to the Temples of Abu Simbel this 13th century-BC – dedicated to Pharaoh Ramses II.
+The second temple, Hathor, was built to honour his Queen, Nefertari.

 Egypt offers a wide variety of 3-star hotels.
 The prices range from $12 to $20 per person per night in a double room.
 I would suggest you check hotel directories for rates and locations.
 Backpacker services are not popular in Egypt, although a few are available.